-Install TotalView on a shared file system visible to the Cray compute nodes.
-In order for the required memory debugging shared libraries to be located when your program is running on a compute node it is best to install TotalView on a shared file system.

-In order for the required memory debugging shared libraries to be located when your program is running on a compute node it is best to install TotalView on a shared file system.
+- Install TotalView on a shared file system visible to the Cray compute nodes.
+In order for the required memory debugging shared libraries to be located when your program is running on a compute node it is best to install TotalView on a shared file system. - In order for the required memory debugging shared libraries to be located when your program is running on a compute node it is best to install TotalView on a shared file system. - Statically linking your program against the tvheap\cnl library. - One of the most foolproof ways of enabling memory debugging is to statically link against the tvheap\cnl library that is shipped with TotalView.

-• Cray TotalView Support Module is not required for TotalView 8.15.0.
-As of TotalView 8.15.0 and its use of the MRNet tree framework TotalView no longer requires the Cray TotalView Support Library to be installed in order to run.
-If the MRNet tree framework is turned off then the Cray TotalView Support Module will be

-As of TotalView 8.15.0 and its use of the MRNet tree framework TotalView no longer requires the Cray TotalView Support Library to be installed in order to run.
-If the MRNet tree framework is turned off then the Cray TotalView Support Module will be required.

-• Statically linking your program against the tvheap_cnl library.

-One of the most foolproof ways of enabling memory debugging is to statically link against the tvheap_cnl library that is shipped with TotalView.
 The static library fully supports multithreaded applications.
-Statically linking your application with the tvheap_cnl library will automatically enable memory debugging in your program when debugged under TotalView and MemoryScape.
-See the "Linking Your Application with the Agent" discussion in the User Guide for more information on how to statically link your applications with the library.

-One of the most foolproof ways of enabling memory debugging is to statically link against the tvheap_cnl library that is shipped with TotalView.
+Statically linking your application with the tvheap\cnl library will automatically enable memory debugging in your program when debugged under TotalView and MemoryScape.
+See the "Linking Your Application with the Agent" discussion in the User Guide for more information on how to statically link your applications with the library. - One of the most foolproof ways of enabling memory debugging is to statically link against the tvheap\cnl library that is shipped with TotalView.
 The static library fully supports multithreaded applications.
-Statically linking your application with the tvheap_cnl library will automatically enable memory debugging in your program when debugged under TotalView and MemoryScape.
-See the "Linking Your Application with the Agent" discussion in the User Guide for more information on how to statically link your applications with the library.
+Statically linking your application with the tvheap\cnl library will automatically enable memory debugging in your program when debugged under TotalView and MemoryScape.
+See the "Linking Your Application with the Agent" discussion in the User Guide for more information on how to statically link your applications with the library. - Dynamically linking your program against the tvheap\cnl library.

-- Dynamically linking your program against the tvheap_cnl library.
-It is possible to dynamically link your application against the dynamic version of the tvheap_cnl library.
-In this scenario the tvheap_cnl library must be visible to the Cray Compute Node systems, either through a shared file system or by the Cray environment automatically staging the applications shared library dependencies on the compute node. - Do not enable memory debugging on the aprun starter process.
+It is possible to dynamically link your application against the dynamic version of the tvheap\cnl library.
+In this scenario the tvheap\cnl library must be visible to the Cray Compute Node systems, either through a shared file system or by the Cray environment automatically staging the applications shared library dependencies on the compute node. - Do not enable memory debugging on the aprun starter process.

 Turning on memory debugging for the aprun starter process will cause it to fail and prevent the job from starting.
 The proper way to enable memory debugging is to use the static or dynamic linking options described above.